leopnt/plane-model-2d-godot/README.md

 # Godot 2D Plane Model

-This is the core project for a game I'm working on
+This is the core project for my game

 The model isn't intended to be 💯% accurate.
 I just made it coherent and playable 🤗